-1.1.4 Noise Compatibility Program (NCP)
+1.1.5 Noise Compatibility Program (NCP)

-An NCP includes provisions for the abatement of aircraft noise through aircraft operating procedures, air traffic control procedures, or airport facility modifications.
-It also includes provisions for land use compatibility planning and may include actions to mitigate the impact of noise on incompatible land uses.
-Chapter Four, Noise Compatibility Program, includes detailed information for the CMH NCP recommendations.
+A NCP includes provisions for the abatement of aircraft noise through aircraft operating procedures, air traffic control procedures, or airport facility modifications.
+It also includes provisions for land use compatibility planning and may include actions to mitigate the impact of noise on noncompatible land uses.
+Chapter Four, Noise Compatibility Program, includes detailed information for the recommended NCP.
 The NCP must also contain provisions for updating and periodic revision.